 What is the object?
 What was it made from?
 How was it used?
 Who owned/used it?
 What does it tell us about that time?
 Make a poster comparing the objects to their modern equivalent.

-HMS Pandora (wrecked 1791), HMS Terror/Erebus (wrecked 1845)
+HMS Terror/Erebus (wrecked 1845)